 DEFINING NEW PATHS FOR SUSTAINABLE URBAN DEVELOPMENT

-The Urban Transitions Alliance is designed to help industrial legacy cities to share knowledge, discover new solutions and better navigate their own sustainable urban transitions.
+The Urban Transitions Alliance is designed to help industrial legacy cities to share knowledge, discover new solutions and better navigate their own urban transitions towards a sustainable future.

 THE URBAN TRANSITIONS ALLIANCE IS

 A global network of industrial legacy cities who have all committed to realizing sustainable urban transitions, paving the way for other industrial cities to follow.

 A constantly-evolving knowledge hub of innovative urban transition policies and projects in the focus areas of infrastructure, social, energy and mobility transition.

 A service and support tool for cities to access the expertise, research and collaborative space they need for existing and future transition plans.